kpishere/PiZeroRTOS/README.md

 # PiZeroRTOS
 Because why not?
 This repo starts out as a Pi Zero bare metal project and it could very well end up as a viable RTOS implementation with a brand as yet to be determined.

-Various baremetal developers and hackers out there have made great resources on Rasperry Pi 2/3/4 arm7 and byond to aarch64 but have appeared to abandon the Pi Zero and its arm1176jzf-s processor.
+Various bare-metal developers and hackers out there have made great resources on Raspberry Pi 2/3/4 arm7 and beyond to aarch64 but have appeared to abandon the Pi Zero and its arm1176jzf-s processor.

-Well, perhaps I'm too stupid to know better but I submit that this is a worthy target now that qemu sufficently supports the Pi Zero as an emulated device.
+Well, perhaps I'm too stupid to know better but I submit that this is a worthy target now that qemu sufficiently supports the Pi Zero as an emulated device.

 This is a work in progress project but what I put up is a working example of starting the Pi Zero on qemu emulator.